dsameendra/clea/README.md

 1. Use "Force Crawl" to re-crawl all sites, even previously visited ones
 2. Use "Crawl New Sites" to only crawl sites that haven't been visited yet
-3. The system will automatically index content as it crawls
+3. The system will index content as per your command (this process is very time-consuming)

 ### Searching